kubeedge/website/docs/setup/install-with-keadm.md

 ### keadm init

-`keadm init` provides a solution for integrating the Cloudcore Helm chart.
-Cloudcore will be deployed to cloud nodes in container mode.
+`keadm init` provides a solution for integrating the CloudCore Helm chart.
+CloudCore will be deployed to cloud nodes in container mode.

 Example: